FaridTavakol/rbe550-team-project/README.md

-# Visual Servoing - SCARA Robot
+# Motion Planning for Needle Steering Robot

 ## Overview
 This is the final project for the course, "RBE 550 - Motion Planning" at WPI.
 In this project, the main goal was to develop a motion planning algorithm for a steerable needle robot built at AIM Lab, WPI.
 The detailed report can be found in the "Report" folder.